 In the case of a vPermit drivers must be eligible to apply for and hold permits they are eligible for.
 For eligibility requirements please refer to https://services.anu.edu.au/campus-environment/transport-parking/parking-options-on-acton-campus

-In the case of a vPermit, vPermits are not be sold, transferred or shared between drivers.
+In the case of a vPermit, vPermits are not to be sold, transferred or shared between drivers.

 In the case of a vPermit, it is the driver's responsibility to ensure they have selected the 'active' vehicle which is parked on campus.
 If a driver does not set the correct active vehicle when parking on campus, their permit is not valid and they may receive an infringement notice.

 The minimum period a vPermit may be purchased for is 90 days (payroll deduction permit holders excepted - see next paragraph).

 If a vPermit has been cancelled a new vPermit cannot be purchased within two weeks of the cancellation unless approved by the Parking office.